TWIHAHF means this week I have a horn for. If you want to know more about where this came from, you can read about it here.

 But beyond that, the experts say it gets unreliable as the engine simply wasn’t built with power in mind.
 Sir might spill some champers should one’s driver pull away too quickly.

-My dreams of 1000bhp tyre smoking monster were quickly dashed. 😂
+My dreams of a cheap, stripped out 1000bhp tyre smoking monster, attained with just a remap were quickly dashed. 😂

 Some have tried to make Turbo R track cars which relative success, but even with stuff suspension and a gutted interior I can’t imagine it’s all that impressive.

-Still, I can’t help but think of the faces when you rolled into a track day at Mondello Park with a stripped out Bentley Turbo R rocking straight pipes and a cage.
+Still, think of the faces when you rolled into a track day at Mondello Park with a stripped-out Bentley Turbo R rocking straight pipes and a cage.

 Sounds badass right?